 The present study explored the causal relationships between precariousness factors and depression by employing both sum score and symptom-level analyses using causal discovery algorithms.
 The use of both PHQ sum scores and individual symptom scores provided a comprehensive understanding of how different aspects of precariousness influence depression, revealing nuanced pathways that may be obscured when considering aggregate measures alone.

 Our findings highlight the significant role of recent relational stress (S.rel) as a potential causal factor for depression, consistently observed across both sum score and symptom-level analyses.
 This consistency underscores the profound impact interpersonal relationships can have on mental health.
-The symptom-level analysis further identified specific symptoms, such as sleep disturbances (slp), guilt (glt), and anhedonia (anh), as particularly sensitive to external precariousness conditions.
+The symptom-level analysis further identified specific symptoms, such as sleep disturbances (slp), guilt (glt), and anhedonia (anh), as particularly sensitive to external conditions within the precariousness framework used.
 These symptoms emerged as potential initiators or activators within the depressive symptom network, suggesting that they may serve as early warning signs or valuable targets for preventive interventions.

 Employment precariousness (P.emp) and social precariousness (P.soc) were more likely to be influenced by depressive symptoms rather than acting as direct causes.
 The symptom-level graph provided additional clarity by identifying that sleep disturbances influenced employment precariousness (slp o-> P.emp) and feelings of guilt affected social precariousness (glt o-> P.soc).
 This directional insight suggests that interventions targeting specific depressive symptoms may have downstream effects on improving certain aspects of precariousness.